Many people suffer with nasal congestion throughout their lives and resign themselves to continued dependency on decongestants, antihistamines

 - Toxins accumulating in tissues and blocking circulation.

 A sinus infection is inflammation or swelling of your sinuses.
 Normally, your sinuses are filled with air.
 When the sinuses become blocked and filled with fluid, bacteria can grow there and cause infection.
 This is called as a sinus infection.
 Most people do not transmit sinus infection, except for rare instances, sinus infections are not contagious, but arise from mainly viruses and bacteria that, by chance, contaminate a person whose sinuses support their proliferation because of minor, and rarely, major abnormalities in the person’s sinus tissue for example swelling, inflammation, abnormal mucus production or facial or nasal trauma.

-The sinus may be classified in several ways, such as acute sinus infection, Subacute sinus infection, chronic sinus infection, infected sinusitis and non-infected sinusitis.
+may be classified in several ways, such as acute sinus infection, Sub acute sinus infection, chronic sinus infection, infected sinusitis and non-infected sinusitis.
 Its symptom may include sinus headache, facial tenderness, pressure or pain in the sinuses, fever, cloudy discoloured drainage and feeling of nasal stuffiness, sore throat and cough and on rare occasions associated with facial swelling.